Top Sleep Positions for 6 Common Conditions

 3. Tennis Elbow

-Problem: Sleep position is a possible aggravating factor that delays the healing of an acute injury and may result in chronic pain with lateral epicondylosis.
+Problem: Sleep position is a possible aggravating factor that delays the healing of an acute injury and may result in chronic pain with lateral epicondylitis.
 (2) In particular, sleeping with the affected elbow beneath a pillow results in sustained compression to the wrist extensors.

 Solution: Keeping the arm at the side results in a reduction of lateral elbow pain.